whc004/lab5/README.md

 ./travel_guides/berlitz1
 ./travel_guides/berlitz2
 ```
 When we want to get the list of the whole directory, we can use the command ```find -type d``` to do it.
+It is useful when we only want the list of the directory.
 ```
 [cs15lwi23agm@ieng6-202]:written_2:613$ find -type f ./non-fiction/OUP/Abernathy/ch1.txt